brettvanderwerff/bitool/README.md

 A bit torrent client built for Ubuntu 18.04 with Python 3.

-==Work in Progress==

-Warning: A work in progress hobby project to learn low level network tools, does work but is very incomplete use at your own risk.
+Warning: A work in progress hobby project to learn low level network tools.
+Currently it is able to download a torrent, slowly :) .
+Project is very incomplete and may be insecure use at your own risk.

 ## Installation